2014-2015 Admissions Process and Checklist

 For Grades 2-8: Each child applying to grades 2-8 is accompanied by an Admissions Team comprised of the Admissions Director, Educational Support Consultant, Class Teacher and a member of the Educational Support Committee.
 Upon determining the age-appropriate class for your child, s/he will join the class for a minimum of three consecutive days.
 A longer visit may be scheduled for prospective students with special needs.
 During a child’s visit, the class teacher and subject teachers will have an opportunity to observe your child’s developmental capacities across academic, social, artistic and physical aspects of the curriculum.
 Your child will also receive an "Extra Lesson" assessment during the visit.

-7. Enrollment: A decision letter and contracts will be mailed by mid-March (or sooner) and will be due back, with a $200 enrollment deposit, within 10 days.
-If your child is wait-listed (or wait-pooled for Nursery), we will be in touch to confirm whether you would like to continue being on our waiting list.
+7. Enrollment: A decision letter and contracts will be mailed March 10 and will be due back, with a $200 enrollment deposit, within 10 days.
+Wait-listed applicants will

 8. School Entrance: Upon enrollment, you can expect to receive the following to support your transition into the school: